|

 Many eminent scientific workers, especially physicists, have tried to play with the idea that the apparent indeterminacy of animate Nature, that is, of living matter, might be connected with the theoretical indeterminacy of modern physics.
 What makes this play so fascinating and thrilling is evidently the hope (whether outspoken or concealed) of extracting from the new physical dogma a model of free-will, which the old one would refuse to yield.
 I consider this hope an illusion, for the following general reasons.

 When observed objectively in other creatures, free-will actions do not call for a special 'indeterminist' explanation any more than other events.
-When two persons (or the same person on different occasions) react differently tinder apparently the mine conditions, we feel compelled to account for it, whether the reaction is a passive or an active one, by a real, though unknown, difference of conditions, including, of course, character and temporary disposition on the part of the reacting persons.
+When two persons (or the same person on different occasions) react differently under apparently the same conditions, we feel compelled to account for it, whether the reaction is a passive or an active one, by a real, though unknown, difference of conditions, including, of course, character and temporary disposition on the part of the reacting persons.
 A poet unrolling before us the objective picture of free-will actions is just as concerned about proper causation (here called motivation) as the classical physicist was for inanimate Nature.

 On the other hand, when regarded as a fact of self-observation, free-will has quite a different standing from scientific experience.
 The two are, as it were, in different planes, which do not intersect.
 Self-observed free-will I would analyse into two facts.
 First, indeed, a prediction, but not based on previous experience, certainly not in the way in which scientific prediction is.
 If I am the actor, I just know what is going to happen, and that, apart from pathological cases, with the greatest amount of certainty which is ever met with in life.
-The second fact is a moral one I feel responsible for what happens.
+The second fact is a moral one.
+I feel responsible for what happens.

 Now, it is true that this absolute prescience is a matter only of the very last moment before or when the action sets in, which it rather accompanies than precedes.
 Before that there is frequently doubt and even entire ignorance ('hesitation').
 This antecedent period, together with the remarkable feeling of responsibility, entails the idea of choice between different possibilities for which a clue is sought in the modern views of physics.
 If that were right, it would mean either one of two things.